AnyLogic

 2. One more time select Population of agents.
 Click Next on Step 2 (I want to create a new agent type).
 On the next wizard page (step 3) define the Agent type name: Transport and the Agent population name: transport.
 Click Next.

 3. This is an empty population that does not need animation.
 We will use this agent type to define the logic of our model.
-Select None for animation type, skip the parameters step, choose to Create initially empty population and click Finish.
+Select None for animation type, skip the parameters step, select the Create initially empty population, I will add agents at model runtime option and click Finish.

 Add trucks and helicopters to the model